 Research Interests: service operations, stochastic processes and the control of queueing systems

 Noah Gans’s research focuses on service operations, and he has a particular interest in the management of telephone call centers.
-He is the Department Editor of Stochastic Models and Simulation for Management Science.
-In 2010-2011, he was the President of Manufacturing and Service Operations Management Society (MSOM).
-At Wharton, Noah teaches an MBA core course on Business Analytics, an MBA elective course on Service Operations, and Ph.D. courses in operations management.
+He has been Department Editor of Stochastic Models and Simulation at Management Science and the President of Manufacturing and Service Operations Management Society (MSOM).
+At Wharton, Noah coordinates the OID Department’s PhD Program, and he teaches an MBA core course on Business Analytics, as well as MBA elective courses on Analytics for Services and for Revenue Management.

-Abstract: Any estimate of a new medical treatments value that relies on clinical trial data can have signicant residual uncertainty.
-So-called post-marketing data, captured after the treatment has entered the market and is used by the general population, can augment clinical-trial data to better validate the safety, efficacy, and economic value of the treatment.
-In fact, new risk-sharing contracts, in which a treatments price is a function of post-marketing data, are under consideration around the world.
-We consider these new risk-sharing arrangements, explore how different examples of these arrangements may affect the design of Phase III clinical trials, and analyze what types of treatments might benefit from the new, flexible arrangements and which would not.
+Abstract: Any estimate of a new medical treatment’s value that relies on clinical-trial data can have significant residual uncertainty.
+So-called post-marketing data, captured after the treatment has entered the market and is used by the general population, can augment clinical-trial data to better validate its safety, efficacy, and economic value.
+To better manage the risks associated with this post-trial residual uncertainty, new price updating mechanisms are under consideration around the world.
+We analyze these new risk-sharing arrangements.

-Stephen E Chick, Noah Gans, Ozge Yapar (Under Review), Bayesian Sequential Learning for Clinical Trials of Multiple Correlated Medical Interventions.
+Stephen E Chick, Noah Gans, Ozge Yapar (Under Revision), Bayesian Sequential Learning for Clinical Trials of Multiple Correlated Medical Interventions.

 Abstract: We integrate emerging trends intended to improve clinical trial design: design for cost-effectiveness, which ensures health-economic improvement of a new intervention over the current standard intervention; adaptive design, which dynamically adjusts the sample size and allocation of patients to different interventions; and multi-arm trial design, which compares multiple interventions simultaneously.
 Our goal is to identify a sequential sampling policy that dynamically decides the interventions to which patients should be allocated, as well as when to stop patient recruitment, in order to maximize the expected population-level benefit minus the cost of the trial.
 The literature on sequential sampling develops indices that either accommodate correlation among the mean rewards of alternatives or are based on optimal stopping times that can dynamically change as samples are taken, but not both.
 We develop the first tractable allocation and stopping rules whose indices capture both correlation and dynamic stopping times, and our numerical experiments demonstrate the value of considering both problem elements in the context of clinical trials.